Abdelfattah225/Embededd_Linux_Bootcamp/02-Linux Fundmentals/03-Process mangement stack/Task( B )/README.md

 - Press o (the letter 'o').

-- ype %CPU>10 and press Enter to filter for processes using more than 10% CPU.
+- Type %CPU>10 and press Enter to filter for processes using more than 10% CPU.
 You can replace 10 with any other value as needed.FOR EXAMPLE.

 > $ %CPU>10